Challenging benefits decisions and tax credit overpayments

 Getting help with your appeal

-It can take a lot of time to collate your information and evidence together in order to prepare for your hearing.
-An appeal panel can also consider and decide that you were awarded more benefits than you are entitled to, so your benefit can be reduced as well as increased or remain the same.
+It can take a lot of time to collate your information and evidence together in order to prepare for your appeal.
+An appeal panel, who are independent of the benefit administering body, can also consider and decide that you were awarded more benefits than you are entitled to, so your benefit can be reduced as well as increased or remain the same.
 Because of this, we recommend you be as prepared and informed as possible.

 Our "Benefit appeals" factsheet gives more information on the process of challenging benefit decisions.